ModelEarth/community/README.md

 </div>

-## V. .NET Core 5.0 Team
+## VII. .NET Core 5.0 Team

 1. Create a "Disposable Database" for editing crowdsourced lists using .csv files hosted in GitHub, Google Sheets, AirTables and/or Azure.
 Document your REST process using a [RealWorld example page](https://neighborhood.org/realworld) to integrate frontend and backend tools.

+1. Add USEEIO widgets to [.NET Environmental Education tools](../setup/) for GEEP partner states and countries.
 <!--
 Strapi for Amazon AWS - EC2, RDS and S3
 https://strapi.io/documentation/developer-docs/latest/deployment/amazon-aws.html

 Azure Data Studio - for Mac to access AWS EC2 https://github.com/Microsoft/azuredatastudio

-1. Add USEEIO widgets to [.NET Environmental Education tools](../setup/) for GEEP partner states and countries.
 -->

-## VI.
-Crowdsource Editor Team - Google REST App

-1. Google Sheet Crowdsource Editor - A REST process allowing editors to return and update their own row contributions.

-1. Work with a [JAMstack Editor](https://headlesscms.org/) to edit CSV files directly on GitHub using social logins.

-1. [Google Sheet Editor](../editor) for crowdsourcing updates.
-Code for America Brigades often use Google Sheets to maintain directories, like these maps: [Georgia](https://www.georgia.org/covid19suppliersmap) and [North Carolina](https://nccovidsupport.org/).
-A social login process is needed to allow contributors to return and update their own Google sheet row data through an online form, without having access to edit rows of other contributors.
-The set-up needs to take only a minute per sheet, so avoid Zapier or other time-intensive approaches.

-## VII.
-Zip Code Demographic Team

-DONE - Kathryn Winglee created files for all US zip codes.
-She used the [uszipcode programmable database (Python)](https://uszipcode.readthedocs.io/01-Tutorial/index.html) - [Github](https://github.com/MacHu-GWU/uszipcode-project) to generate [a data file for each zip code](https://model.earth/zip/io/#zip=30310).
-Here's the [processing script](https://github.com/modelearth/zip/tree/master/io).

-State Dropdown - DONE  Kathryn Winglee has updated our [R-Language script](../community-data/us/) to output dropdown list attributes for [map zoom](../localsite/info/).

-To Do: Update R-Language script to sort states alphabetically.
-For non-state, add state="false" attribute.

-## VIII.
-All the Places Team

-Output [All the Places](https://www.alltheplaces.xyz/) into zip folders.
-Save in [zip/io/data](https://model.earth/zip/io/) folders where demographics .json and .md files reside.